BerndiVader/MythicDenizenAddon/readme.md

   - money = money drop as value
   - exp = exp drop as value

-  - determine: the following event values can be changed:

-  - determine drops:dlist change the drops to this new list
-  - determine money:value change the money amount
-  - determine exp:value change the exp amount
+  - determine: change drops money exp values of the event:

+  - Changed attribute format for determine in mm denizen death.
+Because determine can only run once and will stop the remaining code after being executed.
+  - Use a list separeted by ";" Valid entries are: drops:dList;money:Value;exp:Value All entries of the list are optional.
+Additinal info: determine should always be called at the end of the code because of the fact that it will stop executing the rest.
 ```
+Examples:

 	on mm denizen death:
+	  - determine drops:li@;money:0;exp:0

+	on mm denizen death:
-    - determine money:100
+	  - determine money:0;exp:0

+	on mm denizen death:
-    - determine exp:200
+	  - determine money:0
 ```